grip-on-software/prediction-site/README.md

 analyzed and predicted through runs of the `data-analysis` and `prediction` repositories, specifically the `features.r` analysis script, the `tensor.py` prediction script, and the `sprint_results.r` analysis script, after another.
-The prediction repository contains a `Jenkinsfile` with appropriate steps.

 In a production environment, the configuration must be set in such a way that it provides access to an API-like setup with several endpoints for the